emkey1/AOK-Filesystem-Tools/README.md

 so motly for devel/debug.
 For production style deploys, it is recomended to update AOK_VARS and not have a .AOK_VARS present.

-## Further setup steps

-To keep things simple /etc/profile is used to run setup on dest platform, since it will be run at bootup on iSH/iSH-AOK anyhow.
-Once setup is done /etc/profile will be replaced with the "normal" one.

 ## Multi distro

 run build_fs -s to create a Distro asking if you want to use Alpine or